-Guy Philippe Official Charges Released By United States
+Guy Philippe’s Official Charges Released By United States

 - Haitian National Police

-- and La Brigade de Lutte contre le Trafic de Stupéfiants (BLTS).
+- La Brigade de Lutte contre le Trafic de Stupéfiants (BLTS).

 Honestly, What Was Guy Philippe Really Thinking?

 This guy tested the waters a bit.
-If Philippe knew the United States government was looking for him, what would make him think it’d be okay to run for Haitian senate?
+If Philippe knew the United States government was looking for him, what would make him think it’d be okay to run for the Haitian senate?

 Guy Philippe, golpista y perseguido por narcotráfico que busca un escaño en senado haitiano https://t.co/1UyvEFBFGq pic.twitter.com/61o36oYipF